-Sherwood was the representative for Pennsylvania’s 18th congressional district as a Democrat.
+Sherwood was the representative for Pennsylvania’s 18th congressional district and was a Democrat.
 He served from 1871 to 1873.

 From Mar 1871 to Mar 1873, Sherwood missed 114 of 517 roll call votes, which is 22.1%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.